Healthdirect Free Australian health advice you can count on.

 • shaking

-• feeling ‘butterflies’ in their stomach
+• feeling 'butterflies' in your stomach

-When should teenagers see a doctor?
+When should teenagers see a doctor about anxiety?

-If your teenager’s anxiety symptoms are impacting their everyday life, talk to their doctor.
+Anxiety disorders can start during the teenage years.
+If your teenager's anxiety symptoms are impacting their everyday life, talk to their doctor.

 How is anxiety in teenagers diagnosed?

-Your teenager will be asked about their symptoms and how these symptoms affect their daily life.
-The doctor may also do a physical examination.
+Your teenager will be asked about their symptoms and how the symptoms affect their daily life.
+Your doctor will ask about their general health, lifestyle and any medicines they are taking.

 How is anxiety in teenagers treated?

-• breathe in for 4 seconds
+• breathing in for 4 seconds

-• hold their breath for 7 seconds
+• holding their breath for 7 seconds

-• exhale for 8 seconds
+• exhaling for 8 seconds

 Resources and support